Close

 Interested people can try Vigibot's internet-control themselves to see if their smartphone or PC can handle the control software or just for fun.

-Use a Chrome-based browser such as Chrome, Opera or Edge.
+Use a Chrome-based browser such as Chrome or Brave.
 The software is very challenging for smartphones, if it has red bars, something's not working.
 If driving doesn't work due to missing permissions, ask in the Vigibot Chat or Vigibot Discord for permissions.
 The driving behavior is similar to remote controlled model vehicles or RC cars, but with additional real-time video transmission (FPV).

 Read more »